 June 1970 The ship was moved from her Newport News berth to the Norfolk International Terminal- it would be her home for the next twenty years.

 A wonderful image of the brilliant liner with tugboat Ramsey alongside.
-Rob O'Brien collection.
+Authors collection.

 Together at New York's "Luxury Liner Row" are the S.S.
 FRANCE at Pier 88 and S.S.
 UNITED STATES at pier 86.
 Authors collection

 Two views of the laid up liner in Norfolk, Virginia in November 1970.
 Notice that rust is already forming along the promenade deck.
-Rob O'Brien collection
+Authors collection

 1977/1978 The Norwegian Caribbean Cruise Lines in a move to remain competitive to the growing cruise market, was seeking to add a larger liner to their fleet and the idling S.S.UNITED STATES was considered for this conversion.
 The line ultimately chose her French Line competitor the S.S.
 FRANCE which was also laid up and nearly forgotten for a period of some four years.
 Out of that conversion, the ship became the S.S.
 NORWAY and she would in fact prove one of the most influential and beloved cruise ships of all time.